Kwaku60/Briteverify_verification/README.md

 The below are listed in no particular order, complete as few or as many as you'd like.

 - Due to security and privacy concerns, we do not want to store raw emails in our database.
 Implement a way to store results, but also not expose raw emails in the database.
+# I think here, some cool regex could be implemented, which can consistently replace soem characters and letters to almost "sanitize the data", then whne we are making get requests the same could be performed to retreive the data and restore it..
 - Allow a CSV upload feature in the UI that can verify up to 100 emails (modify the Bulk API to handle a larger load).
+# while iterating through the content of the CSV, could be useful to implement stack datastructure in this case... depending on format of CSV
+# if there are characters consistently marking the start and beginning of an entry, could append a start extract the data to an array, pop the start when an end is found, and continue through the entire file.
+Once complete, push the array to the verification method and operate on each email, return true or false or 'valid' or 'invalid' for statuses of each..
 - Create a Postman collection to test a valid and invalid endpoint.
 - Write rspec tests for the new logic you've implemented in the models and controllers.